-- Master of Science in Land Resources and Environmental Sciences
+- Professional M.S. in Land Resources and Environmental Sciences (fully online)

 This professional master's degree is course-based, meaning students are required to take 27 course credits (~9 courses) in addition to a 3-credit capstone Professional Paper and Project course.
 Students can choose which courses best align with their interests, and build their own program around their specific career needs.
 Student capstone papers are structured to improve their understanding of principles and processes important to land resources and environmental sciences, with opportunities for direct ties to management.
-The capstone professional paper may involve, but are not limited to, topics such as watershed hydrology, integrated management of invasive plant species, soil nutrient management, land reclamation, restoration ecology, fluvial systems ecology and restoration, riparian ecology, microbial ecology of natural systems, chemical fate and transport, water quality, crop diversification, precision agriculture, environmental risk assessment, remote sensing and GIS applications, and climate variability.
+The capstone professional paper may involve, but is not limited to, topics such as watershed hydrology, integrated management of invasive plant species, soil nutrient management, land reclamation, restoration ecology, fluvial systems ecology and restoration, riparian ecology, microbial ecology of natural systems, chemical fate and transport, water quality, crop diversification, precision agriculture, environmental risk assessment, remote sensing and GIS applications, and climate variability.

-- Bachelor's degree in related field or a strong science background.
+- Bachelor's degree in a science field or a strong science background.
 This degree must be completed before an application can be submitted.

 - undergraduate GPA of 3.0 or better